dwyl/imgup/README.md

 # Build It! 👩‍💻

+This is a step-by-step tutorial for how we built the `image upload` App.
+Follow along at your own pace.

-## 0. Creating a fresh `Phoenix` project
+## 0. Create a `Phoenix` project

-Let's create a fresh `Phoenix` project.
-Run the following command in a given folder:
+Create a fresh `Phoenix` project by running the following command in your terminal:

 ```sh
 mix phx.new . --app app --no-dashboard --no-mailer
 ```

+> **Note**: this will create the project in your current working directory.

 We're running [`mix phx.new`](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) to generate a new project without a dashboard